Roth Guitar Duo

 (Maxwell-Davies),

-the duo assuredly played out these beautiful strains.
+quiet confidence filled the hall, as the duo assuredly played out these beautiful strains.

 Serenade